mk590901/ECG-Pseudo-Service/README.md

 1. Attempt to use the service: project __ECG FB Service__ in repository https://github.com/mk590901/ECG-FB-Service
 2. Service simulation - the current project.
 Creation of data structures that allow simulating the receipt and display of ECG signals from multiple clients.
 In this case, the __service__ is not implemented.
 Pure imitation.
 3. From __service simulation to a real __service__.
 3 = (1 & 2)
-4.Development Pack/Unpack ECG Signal procedures
+4. Development Pack/Unpack ECG Signal procedures
 5. 5 = (3 & 4)

 ## Application Features